-The political turmoil over the US presidential election seems to have settled down, but there still have been a lot of related news where I found a name that hasn’t been seen for a year or two.
+The political turmoil over the US presidential election seems to have settled down, but there still have been a lot of related news.
+In the aftermath of the election, I found a name that hasn’t been seen for a year or two.
 It’s Greta Thunberg.
 I didn’t mean to discuss the rights and wrongs of her words and actions.
-Her speech at the UN Climate Action Summit 2019 made her world-famous.
+As a matter of fact, her speech at the UN Climate Action Summit 2019 made her world-famous.
 To be honest, my inner reaction left a strong impression on me, rather than the speech itself.
-At that time, I listened to her speech on the part of people who are criticized and responsible to the environmental problems she posed.
+At that time, I listened to her speech on the side of people who are criticized and responsible to the environmental problems she posed.
 I’ve finally realized I become an adult, though it’s too late for my age.

 In my youth, the same as many other people, I was defiant and ambitious enough to fantasize to change the existing world order.
 If I had seen someone raising a battle cry like Greta at that time, I would have conformed to the opinion without pretense.
-It’s not like young people are narrow-minded or naïve.
-My point is there is a big difference in the roles of human ecosystem between youths and adults.
+It doesn’t mean young people are narrow-minded or naïve.
+My point is there is a big difference in the roles of human ecosystem between youth and adults.
 Youths are supposed to insist to change the existing order.
-No one would be happy to be criticized, but it’s the crucial role of adults to be challenged by youths.
+Of course, no one would be happy to take criticism, but it’s the crucial role of adults to be challenged by youth.
 At least by thinking that way, I believe we can be calm and have more constructive discussion.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.